-Students in this small ensemble learn and perform several pieces of music of various styles and genres.
-Through this process, students explore rehearsal etiquette, performance, ensemble technique as well as techniques relevant to each student's instrument.
-Ensemble members practice their music independently and come to each rehearsal prepared and ready to contribute.
-The semester concludes with a concert at the school.
-Past pieces have included Baba Yetu by Christopher Tin, UP with Chamber Ensemble by Michael Giacchino, Dmitri Shostakovich orchestration of Tahiti Trot, after "Two for Two" by Vincent Youmans, Wonder Woman Theme by Hans Zimmer, The Ballad of Sweeney Todd by Stephen Sondheim, and "Prelude" from Psycho by Bernard Herrmann.
+Students in this small ensemble find joy in making music together as they learn and perform several pieces of music of various styles and genres.
+Through this process, students explore rehearsal etiquette, productive practice techniques when playing individually, and effective ensemble strategies when rehearsing as a group.
+The course culminates with a performance and recording of the pieces.
+Past pieces have included Baba Yetu by Christopher Tin, UP with Chamber Ensemble by Michael Giacchino, Dmitri Shostakovich orchestration of Tahiti Trot, after "Two for Two" by Vincent Youmans, "Alejandro" by Lady Gaga, and "Prelude" from Psycho by Bernard Herrmann.
 Prerequisite: Prior experience on an instrument, audition